Support Page Content

 Want to watch a program you missed?
 Recordings from a variety of Renaissance programs are available here.

 The Zoom Recordings from our 2024 Summer Program: Celebrating Sacramento Diversity in Art, Music, Food and Theater, are below.
-Also below are recordings from the 2023 Summer Program, Celebrating Diversity: Telling Stories That Haven't Been Told, and six recordings from our 2022 Summer Program.
-Note: Not all the presenatations were recorded.
+Also below are recordings from the 2023 Summer Program, Celebrating Diversity: Telling Stories That Haven't Been Told.

 Weekly Forums

-You can access recordings of the Fall 2024, Spring 2024, Fall 2023 Forums and also the Spring 2023, the Fall 2022, Spring 2022, Fall 2021, Spring 2021 and Fall 2020 Forums.
+You can access recordings of the Spring 2025, Fall 2024, Spring 2024 and Fall 2023 Forums.
 The new Forums will be added each week.
 You can find individual Forums on the list below.
 Or you can go to the Renaissance Forum YouTube Channel to view them all.
 You can subscribe to the channel and it will show up in your Subscriptions listing if you regularly watch YouTube and other channels.

 Individual Fall 2024 Recordings